learnk8s/learnk8s.io/src/requests-limits/content.md

 _Let's imagine you have an application with a limit of 250Mi of memory._

-When the application uses more than the limit, [Kubernetes kills the process with a OOMKilling (Out of Memory Killing) message.](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/#if-you-do-not-specify-a-memory-limit)
+When the application uses more than the limit, [Kubernetes kills the process with an OOMKilling (Out of Memory Killing) message.](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/#if-you-do-not-specify-a-memory-limit)

-In other words, **the process doesn't have an upper memory limit and it could cross the threshold of 250Mi.**
+In other words, **the process doesn't have an upper memory limit, and it could cross the threshold of 250Mi.**

 However, as soon as that happens, the process is killed.

-Now that you know what happens to memory limits, let's have a look at CPU limits.
+Now that you know what happens to memory limits let's have a look at CPU limits.

 _Is the Pod killed when it's using more CPU than the limit?_